Edna Fischel Gellhorn: Work for women's rights

-In 1920, Gellhorn became one of the founders, and vice president, of the National League of Women Voters.
-Gellhorn was asked to be the president of the National League by Carrie Chapman Catt, but declined.
-Gellhorn also was on the National League's board, was president of the St. Louis League for three terms, and was the first president of the Missouri League of Women Voters.
+In 1920, Gellhorn became one of the founders of the National League of Women Voters.
+She declined Carrie Chapman Catt's invitation to become the organization's president, but served instead as vice-president, as a member of its board of directors, and as president of the St. Louis League for three terms.
+She also served as the first president of the Missouri League of Women Voters.
 She was elected to the League's state and national Rolls of Honor.

 Other reform efforts

-Gellhorn co-founded and worked for the United Nations Association, the National Municipal League, and the American Association of University Women, and she was regional director of the food rationing programs during World War I. Gellhorn support racial equality.
-In 1919, she made the deciding vote in a vote held by the St. Louis League of Women Voters that would allow African-American women to serve on the board.
+Gellhorn co-founded and worked for the United Nations Association, the National Municipal League, and the American Association of University Women, and she was the regional director of the food rationing programs during World War I.

+Gellhorn supported racial equality.
+In 1919, she cast the deciding vote in a vote held by the St. Louis League of Women Voters that would allow African-American women to serve on the board.
 Just two years later, Gellhorn, along with the rest of the League, left the Advisory Board, a collective of St. Louis women's organizations, because the organization would not allow African-American women.

+In 1923, she helped found John Burroughs School in suburban Ladue, Missouri.

+In 1923, the St. Louis Post-Dispatch wrote of Edna Gellhorn that she "is known as one of the foremost leaders of the movement in this country.
+It is in her gift of oratory, infectious enthusiasm, and great dramatic gifts, through which she is able to convert others to her convictions, that she is most effective in any cause with which she is identified, no executive or organizational abilities are not less marked".

 Death and legacy

 In 1968, Washington University in St. Louis created the Edna Fischel Gellhorn Professorship of Public Affairs.
 At age 79, Gellhorn was selected as Woman of Achievement by the St. Louis Globe-Democrat.

 She died in St. Louis in 1970.

 Her papers are held in the collection of Washington University in St. Louis.